mtmcphail/Election_Analysis/README.md

 ## Overview of Election Audit
 A Colorado Board of Elections employee, Tom, was given the tasks to complete an audit of a recent election for Colorado's 1st Congressional District.
-This district contains spans Denver and parts of Arapahoe and Jefferson counties.
+This district spans Denver and parts of Arapahoe and Jefferson counties.

 Normally, completed in Excel, Tom's boss, Sam, wants to know if this can be done in Python.
-If so, the code written for this election will be used for other, larger elections.
+If so, the code written for this election will be used for other, possibly larger elections.

 Certifying this election includes the following tasks:
 1. Calculate the total number of votes cast.